Transkribus/TranskribusLanguageResources/README.md

 ## Extractors

+### Text
 The extractors take a file and extract contained text.
+Text can be extracted document- or page-wise.
 Three formats are accepted:
 * PDF
 * PAGE.xml
 * TEI

 The extractors can be called with a `properties` file.
 An example can be found [here](https://github.com/Transkribus/TranskribusLanguageResources/blob/master/src/test/resources/extractor_config.properties).

+### Abbreviations

+Abbreviations can be extracted if the given format contains annotated abbrevitions like TEI or PAGE.XML.
+The abbreviations are returned in the format `Map<String, Set<String>>`, whereas every abbreviations is stored together with known expansions.

 ## Tokenizer